SmithsonianWorkshops/HydraResources/conda.md

 git clone https://github.com/mossmatters/HybPiper.git
 ```

-When you're done using the environment, you can go back to `(base)` with: `source deactivate`
+:octocat: When you're done using an environment, you can go back to `(base)` with: `source deactivate`

 ### Removing an environment

 To remove an environment and all of its packages:

-*Make sure to deactivate the the environment before removing it*
+*:rocket: Make sure to deactivate the the environment before removing it*
 ```
 (hybpiper)$ source deactivate
 (base)$ conda remove -n hybpiper --all